XML RSS

 The best sunscreens have to be hats!

-And then there's parasols, T-shirts, saris and lungis and any other method of making shade for yourself.
+And then there's parasols, custom T-shirts, saris and lungis and any other method of making shade for yourself.
 All those Texans, Mexicans and Ascot ladies just cannot be wrong!

-Nevertheless, good as these methods are, there are times when you just want to run about in the sun without the encumberance of too many clothes.
+Nevertheless, good as these methods are, there are times when you just want to run about in the sun without the encumbrance of too many clothes.
 Done, judiciously, this can be good for your health.

 Sunshine and Vitamins